 2013 Mazda MX-5 Miata Performance

-The 2013 Mazda MX-5 Miata proves that sports car performance isn’t just about straight-line acceleration.
+The 2013 Mazda MX-5 Miata proves that sports car performance isn’t just about straight-line acceleration, according to critics.
 Although some competitors are quicker, test drivers rave about the Miata’s engaging driving dynamics, nimble handling and responsive powertrain.

 - "Though it's getting a bit long in the tooth, the Mazda MX-5 Miata is still great fun to drive and reasonably fuel efficient." -- Consumer Guide